Category: Technology

 AEM Content Distribution - Aurx

-8. Click Save and run the test connection again from the Distribution Agent screen on your AEM instance.
+10. Click Save and run the test connection from the Distribution Agent screen on your AEM instance.

 AEM Content Distribution - Aurx

-Now we are ready with the forward content distribution agent but it will not be used in the replication process if we publish any page from the sites console because AEM uses default replication agent completes that publication.
-Here below, we will understand this in a more efficient manner.
+Now we are ready with the forward content distribution agent, but it will not be used in the replication process if we publish any page from the sites console, because AEM uses the default replication agent to complete that publication.
+Below, we will understand this in a more efficient manner.

 AEM Content Distribution - Aurx